 BIODENTIFY is a TNO and JOA Ventures company since 2015.
-Biodentify is headquartered in the University City Delft, The Netherlands.
+Biodentify is headquartered in the University City of Delft, The Netherlands.
 TNO is a 4000+ Dutch R&D organization, hosting the largest Microbiological research group in the Netherlands.
 JOA Ventures is a business incubator bringing innovative technologies to market in the Oil & Gas, Software, and Biotechnology business.

 The result of this cooperation is a novel technology, predicting sweet spots in shale oil and gas plays before drilling with approx. 70% accuracy, based on microbiological DNA analysis of shallow soil samples.

 The patented sweet spotting technology targets reducing the amount of wells by stepping away from grid drilling and implement an iterative procedure of prioritized development of higher profitable areas of a play.
 Besides cost reduction by not drilling low producing wells, it is also a way forward in higher development speed and more effectively use of available/affordable drilling rigs.
 This is accomplished by producing a >70% accurate predictive map with the presence of sweet spots, using DNA analysis of shallow soil samples, prior to drilling.

 Highly effective exploration drilling and investment/desinvestment decision making.